marketlandscape/marketlandscape.github.io/method/index.md

 ## What the indexes represent

+This page explains how the navigation indexes are constructed and what their values represent.
 The indexes express market conditions as a relative, normalised position within a recurring market cycle.
 Rather than measuring absolute price levels, they describe where the market sits in relation to its own historical range and structural phases.
 This creates a common reference scale for interpreting different assets and market segments within the same contextual framework.

 ## Cycle-first construction